Trump Media and Technology Group CEO letter to Nasdaq: Read Here

 0001140361-24-020575 by FOX Business on Scribd

-The stock which went public in March 2024 rose as high as $79 giving Trump a paper net worth of about $9 billion.
-Since the stock has dropped valuing that stake just under $3 billion with shares in the low $30s.
+The stock, which went public in March 2024, rose as high as $79 per share, giving Trump a paper net worth of about $9 billion.
+Since, the stock has dropped, valuing that stake at just under $3 billion with shares in the low $30s.

+Trump is currently on trial in New York City over hush money payments to porn star Stomy Daniels.

 Trump Media & Technology